weiningZhang/statdp-1/README.md

 ```

 ## Install
 We do provide a docker container for experiment, use `docker pull cmlapsu/statdp` to pull the container with anaconda built in.
-However, for the best performance we recommend install `statdp` in a `conda` virtual environment (or if you prefer `venv`):
+However, for the best performance we recommend installing `statdp` in a `conda` virtual environment (or `venv` if you prefer, the setup is similar):

 ```bash
 # we use python 3.7, but 3.5 and above should work fine